Kennesaw Medical Malpractice Lawyer

 Our Kennesaw medical malpractice lawyers excel in providing legal aid for surgical errors, emergency room mistakes, plastic surgery mishaps, anesthesia errors, misdiagnoses, radiation injuries, electronic fetal monitoring injuries, birth injuries, pediatric meningitis, shoulder dystocia, brachial plexus injuries, fetal hypoxia, cerebral palsy, brain injury, and catastrophic malpractice injuries.

 The most common type of medical negligence is a misdiagnosis.
 Surgical errors may include cutting the wrong location or leaving a surgical instrument inside a patient.
+These errors can result in personal injuries that require extensive medical care and treatment.

 FAQs by Kennesaw Clients